emccandlesssmu/Beer_Brewery_Assessment/Beer_Brewery_Assessment.md

 ```

 #### Key insights, include:
-- Coldorado has the most alcoholic beer
+- Colorado has the most alcoholic beer
 - Oregon has the most bitter beer

 ### Summary statistics for all beer's alcohol content (ABV)

+The purpose of the following r code was to better understand the ABV data:

 ```r